amberbiology/scribl/README.md

 `scribl` is completely open-source and being developed by Amber Biology LLC (@amberbiology).

-If you're interested in conttributing, please read our [CONTRIBUTING guide](CONTRIBUTING.md).
+If you're interested in contributing, please read our [CONTRIBUTING guide](CONTRIBUTING.md).

 ## Copyright and license